Toll Free: 1-877-489-7333

+Organically grown.
 Vigorous, disease resistant plants produce pickle-shaped fruits with solid, crisp interiors.
 Pick small for sweet pickles, or at 5-6 inches for dills.

 The short vines produce sweet and crunchy, white mini cucumbers that never need peeling.
 Pick small (under 3 inches) for the very best flavor.
 They are excellent for salads or for pickling.

-A.K.A. the "Yard Long Cucumber."
+Organically grown.
+AKA the "Yard Long Cucumber."
 Long, pale, ribbed fruits are crisp, juicy, sweet, and never need peeling.
 They are at their very best picked at about 1 foot long.
 Train on trellis to keep fruit straighter, harvesting easier.

 Light green to yellow, rounded American heirloom heavily produces crisp, sweet, easily digested fruits.
 Lemon Cucumbers are outstanding in salads, or as pickles; chances are (just like us), you will eat most of these delectable nuggets out-of-hand like an apple.
 Best picked at 2-inches in diameter, when they are light green, showing a light yellow blush.

 A widely adapted, proven performer, freely producing uniform, straight 8 inch slicers on disease resistant vines.
 Dasher 2 cucumbers are juicy and crunchy, with mild, delicious flavor.